PhD, MSEM | Systems Management, Science

 She is a professor of systems management, the sets of principles, concepts, and skills that consider and manage complex systems to good effect while mitigating risk and less-good outcomes, or emergent behavior, for policy and management.
 Her research, for Feed the Future at the MIT Center for Transportation and Logistics, defined and developed a framework for evaluating systemic change in complex adaptive systems, and found the import of social capital in achieving smallholder market resilience.

 After various strategy, management, and operational expertise, interests are varied and include applications of AI and automation with holistic commitments and understandings for a secure world.
+Ongoing projects are related to these.
+At the moment, further inquiry or connection could be made to megan@megan-peters.com, if desired.

 Selected Encouragement